 The second drop down menu shows all sensor types available in your monitoring setup.
 Select an entry to only show sensors of this type.
 The default value is All Types .

-If you have filtered out all sensors and the list below shows no entries, try removing some filters by reverting them to the default values.
-To disable all filters, remove the check mark in front of the Filter by option at the beginning of the line.
+If you have filtered out all sensors and the list below shows no entries, remove some filters by reverting them to the default values.

-In the list, one hundred entries are shown at a time.
+The list can show up to one hundred entries at a time.
 Use the arrow symbols above the list to show other items.
 You can jump to the beginning of the list, or browse through it hundred by hundred.
 If the list has more than one entry, you can also sort the items by the contents of a certain column.
-To sort, simply click once or twice on the header of the column you want to sort by.
+To sort, simply click the header of the column you want to sort by once or twice.

 You can select multiple items by the following means (you can also combine them):

-- Click and hold your left mouse key while hovering the lines you want to select
+- Click and hold your left mouse key while pointing to the lines you want to select

 - Hold the Ctrl key while clicking to toggle the selection status of a single line